pinnaculum/galacteek/README.rst

 Galacteek
 =========

-:info: A modest IPFS_ browser
+:info: An IPFS_ browser and exchanger

 This is a simple application allowing you to search, browse, publish and hashmark content on the permanent web accessible through the IPFS_ peer-to-peer